BigPolarBear1/factorization_v3/README.md

 To build (from the PoC_Files folder): python3 setup.py build_ext --inplace
 To run: python3 run_qs.py -base 1000 -keysize 140 -debug 1 -lin_size 100_000 -quad_size 20

-TO use the old PoC (that one will easily factor above 200 bit):
+To use the old PoC (that one will easily factor above 200 bit using pypy3):

 pypy3 QSv3_050.py -base 6000 -keysize 200